ukparliament/ontologies/procedure/meta/queries/procedural-steps/work-packaged-things/index.md

 # Work Packaged Things

 The following queries will show all Work Packaged Things laid before Parliament that are available in the [Treaty Tracker](https://treaties.parliament.uk) and [Statutory Instrument Service](https://statutoryinstruments.parliament.uk/).
 A Work Packaged Thing is a thing, such as a paper, that is the focus of a work package.
-For these queries a Work Packaged Thing will be treaties, statutory instruments, proposed negative statutory instruments and published drafts under Paragraph 14 of Schedule 8 to the European Union (Withdrawal) Act 2018.
+For these queries a Work Packaged Thing will be treaties, statutory instruments (including remedial orders), proposed draft remedial orders, proposed negative statutory instruments and published drafts under Paragraph 14 of Schedule 8 to the European Union (Withdrawal) Act 2018.
 Queries on these specific types can be found [here](https://ukparliament.github.io/ontologies/procedure/meta/queries/).
 The queries will be looking at Work Packaged Things that have specific procedural steps added.

 This data goes back to the beginning of the 2017-19 session.
 The aim of these queries is to show instances of procedural steps used across different types of procedure.